-Hedy Lamarr, (born Hedwig Eva Maria Kiesler in Vienna in 1913) was a German film actress while still in her teens, escaped from her controlling husband (and Austrian Fascism) while in her twenties to became a top movie star in Hollywood in its "golden age."
+Hedy Lamarr, (born Hedwig Eva Maria Kiesler in Vienna in 1913) was a German film actress while still in her teens, escaped from her controlling husband (and Austrian Fascism) while in her twenties and became a top movie star in Hollywooduring its "golden age."
 These three films (part of a budget DVD set) show Hedy mid-career, in a variety of roles.
 Lamarr's films have not aged well, but she remains the best thing in them.
-By her own admission she would not claim to be a great actress, but she was stunning; the studios always made sure that she looked great and was dressed to the nines.
+By her own admission she would not claim to be a great actress, but she was stunning; the studios always made sure that she looked great and was dressed to match.
 Because she was so attractive, she was often typecast as being irresistible to men, with the results usually ending in tragedy.
 The exception to this rule is Dishonored Lady, where Hedy's character, Madeline, is a ruthless fashion editor who suffers a nervous breakdown, recovers, then becomes accused of the murder of a infatuated admirer.
 The role allows Hedy to break out of her typecasting (although she wears some really fabulous clothes!) and to regain her self-respect in the end.
 In real life, Hedy also had numerous husbands and lovers, but died impoverished and bitter.

 But the stories of these women does not end at their deaths.
 Hedy had a brilliant scientific mind, and was awarded a patent in 1942 for a "secret communication system" which was a direct predecessor to modern cell-phone and Wi-Fi technology.
 In German-speaking countries November 9th, Hedy's birthday, is Inventor's Day.
 Louise Brooks has become an Icon, whose image, attitude and style is endlessly copied and rediscovered by each new modern generation.
-Wanda Gág's children's books are perennials and her finest prints regularly bring thousands of dollars at auction, but her most explicit diaries and drawings will probably never be seen- Wanda herself thought they might be a bit much- perhaps they will always remain just a little too modern.
+Wanda Gág's children's books are perennials and her finest prints regularly bring thousands of dollars at auction, but her most explicit diaries and drawings may never be seen—Wanda herself thought they might be a bit much—perhaps they will always remain just a little too modern.

 Rock-a-bye Sharon, on the bed top